-Since the introduction of software-defined networking (SDN) in 2011, the spread of SDN has been somewhat slow.
-That is, until recently, when cloud architectures have become industry-dominant, and businesses look for opportunities to reduce the complexities that accompany a diverse cloud stack.
+Since the introduction of software-defined networking (SDN) in 2011, the spread of SDN security has increased.
+Recently, when cloud architectures have become industry-dominant, businesses have been looking for opportunities to reduce the complexities accompanying a diverse cloud stack.
 The SDN market has been rising rapidly along with cloud adoption.
-In fact, Global Marketing Insights predicts that SDN networking will be an $88 billion industry by 2024.
+In fact, Global Marketing Insights predicts that SDN networking will be an industry worth $88 billion by 2024.

-Let’s break down what SDN is, its security advantages, weaknesses, and everything in between.
+Let’s break down what SDN is, SDN security advantages, weaknesses, and everything in between.

 Therefore, network engineers can manage the network via the SDN controller without the need to access individual networking devices.
-This process not only reduces human touchpoints and redundancies but also frees up each device to be assessed and edited at a granular level.
+This process reduces human touchpoints and redundancies and frees up each device to be assessed and edited at a granular level.

-Today, cybersecurity elements are a mission-critical aspect of any business’s networking structure, especially for companies such as banks, credit unions, and credit companies.
+Today, cybersecurity elements are a mission-critical aspect of any business’s networking structure, especially for banks, credit unions, and credit companies.

-Of course, other benefits arise out of SDN networking, such as the use of SD-WAN to abstract network control virtually through a business’s WAN.
+Of course, other benefits arise from SDN networking, such as using SD-WAN to abstract network control virtually through a business’s WAN.
 But these aren’t directly SDN benefits — they exist through SDN networking technology.
 As with any business solution, one must weigh the benefits against potential pitfalls.

 SDN networking has many benefits outside of security that can drastically shift how organizations handle their networking.